 2. Your system is running hot.
 A very common sign with laptops, running hot can be both the sign and cause of damage.
 Computers have fans to blow out hot air so they can cool off their internal components.
 At the same time, fresh air is drawn in through vents to create an effective cooling system.
 Unfortunately, just about every vent in a computer can quickly become clogged with dust and pet fur, essentially choking off the circulation and leaving components to overheat.
 Desktop computers have more space inside to circulate air, but you’ll still need to keep their vents clear.
 You’ll know your computer running too hot if your system shuts down frequently (safety cutout), the fan is working serious overtime, or your laptop is too hot to use on your lap.

 3. Blue Screens of Death are everywhere.
 A classic Windows error, this is quite literally a blue screen that covers your view.
 The system will still be running, but something has gone wrong.
 You’ll be shown some text and an error code, often with Windows suggesting a restart.
 If a restart fixes your problem, perhaps something didn’t load properly at bootup and your computer had a whoopsie.
 It’s rare, but it happens.
 If you’re getting blue screens all the time though, that’s a sign a hardware or software problem needs to be resolved.
-Your computer will continue to give blue screen errors more and more frequently, so it’s best to take action as soon as you know something’s wrong.
+Your computer will continue to give blue screen errors more and more frequently, so it’s best to take action to repair as soon as you know something’s wrong.

 4. It’s making strange noises.
 Your computer has a number of moving parts.
 You’ll know by now which noises it normally makes, from the startup beep to the whirring fan.
 When your computer starts to make extra noises…that’s when things get interesting.
 Fans can wear down and screech or grind, hard drives can start clicking, and in emergency cases, you might even hear a zapping noise.
 None of those are good!
 Whenever you notice a strange noise, remember your computer parts are all designed to work together and one problem could quickly become many if left unchecked.